Peer pressure: Social media

 Social media provides a massive new digital arena for peer pressure and influence.
 Research suggests there are a variety of benefits from social media use, such as increased socialization, exposure to ideas, and greater self-confidence.
-There is also evidence of negative influences such as advertising pressure, exposure to inappropriate behavior and/or dialogue, and fake news.
+However, there is also evidence of negative influences such as advertising pressure, exposure to inappropriate behavior and/or dialogue, and fake news.
 These versions of digital peer pressure exist between youth, adults and businesses.
 In some cases, people can feel pressure to make themselves available 24/7 or to be perfect.
 Within this digital conversation there can be pressure to conform, especially as people are impacted by the frequency of times others hit the like button.
-The way others portray themselves on social media might lead to young people trying to mimic those qualities or actions in an attempt at conformity.
+In 2014, 39% of the 789 respondents, in ages 13–17, felt pressured to post content for likes and comments.
+The way others portray themselves on social media might lead to young people trying to mimic those qualities or actions in an attempt to conform.
+In 2014, 40% of 789 respondents, in ages 13–17, felt the need to only post content to look good to others on social media.
 It may also lead to a fear of missing out, which can pressure youth into irresponsible actions or decisions.
 Actions and influence on social media may lead to changes in identity, confidence, or habits in real life for children, adolescents, and adults.
 Another area in which social media and social network groups influence people is in the purchasing of products.
 When a person is a part of an online social networking group, they are more likely to purchase a product if it was recommended by another member of that group than if it were recommended by a random person online.
+Knowledge about brands, opinions of brands, and purchasing behavior are directly influenced by peers and the media; people's purchase decisions largely stem from what their friends are purchasing.
 The effects of social networking groups on purchasing products even translates to subscriptions.
 If a subscription-based product was given to a member of an online social networking group as a gift by another member of the same group, the person receiving the gift is more likely to adopt the cost of the subscription and keep paying for the service.